Department of Mechanical Engineering within the Thomas J. Watson School of Engineering and Applied Science

 Mechanical Engineering Programs

-The Bachelor's Program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://abet.org/.Explore Undergraduate Program
+The Bachelor of Science program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://abet.org/.Explore Undergraduate Program

 The 4+1 Accelerated Program gives accomplished students a chance to complete both a bachelor's and a master's in just five years.Explore 4+1 Accelerated Program